An extraordinary trekking in Nepal filled with picturesque villages, amazing glacial lakes and spectacular Himalayan vistas next to Kathmandu Valley!

 Day 16 Trek to Sundarijal - approx 3/4 hrs; drive to Kathmandu (1400m) – approx. 1 hr

 Day 17 Depart Kathmandu

-All meals during trek (except for GAP trek)
+All meals during Teahouse trek only (except for GAP trek package)

 Trekkers' Information Management System fees